vinhnguyen2001/Blue-Cloud/README.md

 # Blue-Cloud
-A website sells the shoe
+A website sells the shoe and manage product, orders and statistic orders,

 # Database